jsbin/learn/public/help/pronounceable-urls.md

 # Pronounceable URLs

-Did you ever notice that that JS Bin'sURLs have been designed to be pronounceable?
+Did you ever notice that that JS Bin's URLs have been designed to be pronounceable?

 ![/images/url-example.png](/images/url-example.png)